close

 American Cemetery Memorial

-After this visit, we climb aboard their Jeeps Willys for the rest of the tour.
-We descend along Omaha Beach and pass in front of the imposing monument 'The Brave' before joining the American Cemetery.
+After this visit, we board their Willys Jeeps for the rest of the tour.
+We drive down Omaha Beach and pass the imposing monument 'The Braves' before reaching the American Cemetery.

-It's under the gentle light of late afternoon, we tread the immaculate lawn where nearly 10,000 American soldiers rest.
+It is under the soft light of late afternoon that we tread the immaculate lawn where nearly 10,000 American soldiers rest.
 Did you know that there was a difference between the graves of Christian and Jewish soldiers?
-Indeed, the graves of Jewish soldiers are marked by a marble stele, but instead of a cross, one finds a Star of David.
+Indeed, the graves of Jewish soldiers are marked by a marble stele, but instead of a cross, there is a Star of David.

 Jewish tomb at the Normandy American Cemetery